✦ Updated for the 2026 ATAR cycle

 WACE · Calculated by TISC

-• TISC calculates the aggregate and ATAR
+• TISC calculates your final aggregate (max 430) and ATAR

 Tasmania (TAS)

-TCE · Calculated by UTAS
+TCE · Calculated by TASC

-• Considerable flexibility in course selection
+• Considerable flexibility in subject combinations across two years

 ACT (Australian Capital Territory)